bdesanctis/bamdam-extras/README.md

 ## Example tasks

-Q: I want statistics about my bam like you'd get from bamdam compute, but I don't have an LCA file (e.g. it's all one taxon).
+Q: I want statistics about my bam like you'd get from bamdam compute, but I don't have an LCA file (e.g. it's all one taxon, or I want to know stats about each reference separately).
 A: Use compute-nolca.
 If you want separate stats for each ref ID, use --per-contig.

 Q: I want a damage plot from a bam, but I don't have an LCA file.